trothr/blog/Marilyn/2019/20191222-lufkin-tour.md

 ## Around Town

-We headed to Reen Street, where Gene and Jo Ann lived for more than 50 years.
+We headed to Reen Drive, where Gene and Jo Ann lived for more than 50 years.

 Before getting there, we stopped on Linkwood Drive, where Bill and Helene lived when they were in Lufkin.